 At the end of the operation:

-you have fine control over the background state of all the links and nodes -
+you have fine control over the background state of all the items -

 the rules above are not applied.
 This line of code will foreground all items in the chart: